ArvindHarinder1/PrivatePreviewDocs/CreateVM.md

 ## Build a VM for testing

 The instructions below demonstrate how to build a Virtual Machine for testing the ECMA host.
-These steps are not required and you can use your own on-prem server.
+You can use your own on-prem server or IaaS provider of choice.

 1. Navigate to  **portal.azure.com** > **Virtual Machines** > **add machine.**